Optimal Information Acquisition Under Intervention: Model

-\paragraph{Interpretation of the prior} In our model, both the PM and the forecaster share the common prior on $\theta$, and in addition they receive private signals $s_P$ and $s$ respectively.
-We assume that the precision of the PM's private signal is exogenous, but the precision of the forecaster's signal (which is our main interest) is endogenously determined in the model.
-In that context, it is natural to interpret the prior as the shared beliefs of the PM and the forecaster \emph{before} receiving private information, i.e. as the beliefs arising from (unmodeled) publicly known information.
-With that interpretation, the prior mean $\bar{\theta}$ (which is normalized to zero) serves as a public signal of the state.
+\paragraph{Interpretation of the prior} In our model, both the PM and the forecaster share a common prior on $\theta$, and in addition they receive private signals $s_P$ and $s$ respectively.
+The precision of the PM's private signal is exogenous, and the precision of the forecaster's signal, which is our main interest, is endogenously determined in the model.
+In that context, it is natural to interpret the prior as the shared beliefs of the PM and the forecaster \emph{before} receiving their respective private signals, i.e. as the beliefs resulting from (unmodeled) publicly known information.
+With that interpretation, the prior mean $\bar{\theta}$ (which is normalized to zero) serves as a public signal of the state, and the prior precision is a measure of precision of public information.
+That interpretation will allow us to inquire about the effect of better (or worse) public information on the forecaster's information acquisition incentives.

 In the next section we analyze the problem of the forecaster, and derive both his optimal interim forecast and his optimal ex-ante choice of precision.
-An immediate result is that the optimal precision of the forecaster may be lower under intervention that when such intervention is absent.
-Indeed, we identify conditions in which the incentives of the forecaster to acquire private information are completely crowded out, and therefore forecasts are based solely on public information.
+An immediate result, stated in Proposition \ref{proposition: precisions comparison intervention no intervention}, is that the optimal precision of the forecaster will typically be lower under intervention that when such intervention is absent.
+Indeed, we show by example that in plausible scenarios the incentives of the forecaster to acquire private information may be completely crowded out, and in such cases forecasts will be based solely on public information.